Innosilicon Miner Hash Board Repair Guide [EN]

 LDO‑1.8O: 1.8V When this voltage is abnormal, the chip LDO‑1.8O Short circuit or open circuit

-3) Judging the operating status of the computing board, the computing power of the chip, and the temperature sensitivity based on the information in the printing window of the manufacturing tool.
+3) Judging the operating status of the hash board, the hash rate of the chip, and the temperature sensitivity based on the information in the printing window of the manufacturing tool.

 3.3 IO Interface Definition